 Being shy and being introverted are often used interchangeably.
-But many introverts do NOT define their personality as shy.
-Instead, introverts will tell you that they CAN indeed interact and socialize comfortably with others but it’s just not their preference.
+But many introverts do not define their personality as shy.
+Instead, introverts will tell you they can indeed interact and socialize comfortably with others, but it’s just not their preference.

-Introverts are quite capable of developing and exuding strong personalities and publicly exhibiting their distinctive characteristics without fear.
+Introverts can develop and exude strong personalities and publicly exhibit their distinctive characteristics without fear.
 However, they need to consider a few key factors as they attempt to develop and display their personality to the world.

 The five (5) elements discussed below are essential for introverts to take charge and exhibit a secure and strong personality.

-The first advice to introverts who aim to develop a strong personality is to simply accept your personality type and work within it.
+The first piece of advice to introverts who aim to develop a forceful personality is to accept your personality type and work with it.
 Don’t try to change the basic tenets of your personality.

-Don’t try to become an extrovert.
+You don’t need to become an extrovert.
 Don’t try to become a social butterfly or the life of the party!
-Any such attempt is bound to explode at some point as it will take way too much effort and energy to try and keep up the facade.
+Any such attempt is bound to explode at some point, as it will take way too much effort and energy to keep up the facade.

 Instead, mold the star qualities you possess.
 Work hard to strengthen your positive characteristics and keep your weaknesses in check.
 Become an expert in areas you care about.
 Expertise is usually the best method for silencing critics.

-When you develop expertise, you will find that you have also increased your credibility.
-This in turn elevates your comfort level to speak up, knowing that you are NOT likely to be shaken by challenges or criticism because you’ll operate from a position of strength and authority.
+When you develop expertise, you find that you have also increased your credibility.
+This elevates your comfort level to speak up, knowing that you are not likely to be shaken by challenges or criticism because you’ll operate from a position of strength and authority.

 2. Take advantage of your innate ability to listen actively.

-Another way that introverts can quietly become a take charge leader and display a strong personality is by using active listening.
+Another way that introverts can quietly become take-charge leaders and display a strong personality is by using active listening.